HandsOnDataViz/book/introduction/how.md

     - Mac: two-finger trackpad click, or Control + click
 	  - Windows: ?????
     - Chrome: two-finger trackpad click, or Alt + click

+    - - hard refresh (how to do it on different browsers)
+- capture screenshot (how to on different operating systems)